 In parallel, the development of written records began in this period.
 The first surviving minute book for York Monthly Meeting for example refers to the appointment of Friends to record births, marriages and burials in 1670/1, and the purchase of a book to record sufferings in 1676 [minute book vol. 1, 1688-82, D 1, Clifford Street archive, Leeds University Library].

 Important classes of records have often survived from the mid-17th century onwards.
 They include:

 - membership records (including lists of members, copies of certificates of removal, and copies of wills and inventories)

 - records of property ownership.

 The Registers of Births, Marriages and Burials are naturally valuable for their genealogical content, but also show the locality from which Friends had come, where they settled and sometimes the trade or occupation.

-Apart from the Registers, probably the most significant records relate to Sufferings: these are factual records of imprisonment, fines, distraint of goods, excommunication and other penalties imposed for members’ religious beliefs.
+Apart from the Registers, probably the most significant records relate to Sufferings.
+These are factual records of imprisonment, fines, distraint of goods, excommunication and other penalties imposed for Friends’ religious beliefs.
 As sources for the early history of Quakerism they are invaluable.
 Libraries of Quaker and associated writings were also built up for spiritual and educational purposes.

 The Yorkshire Quaker Heritage Project undertook a survey of Quaker collections held by archives within Yorkshire (using the pre-1974 boundaries) as well as collections held elsewhere that relate to the region.
 The result was a research guide (959kb, PDF) to archives and published sources.
 Please note that the guide has not been updated since 2007 and so some of the website links may be out of date.